LDMol: A Text-to-Molecule Diffusion Model with Structurally Informative Latent Space Surpasses AR Models: Experiments

+To demonstrate the LDMol's molecule generalization ability with more broad and general text inputs, we analyzed the generated output with several hand-written prompts.
+These input prompts were not contained in the training data and were relatively vague and high-level so that many different molecules could satisfy the condition.
 Figure~\ref{figure3} shows the samples of generated molecules from LDMol with several input prompt examples.
-We found that LMDol can generate molecules with high validity that follow the various levels of input conditions for specific atoms(a), functional groups(b), molecular substructure(c), compound class(d), and substance names(e).
-The validity was calculated by the number of valid SMILES over the 1,000 generated samples, which was above 0.9 for all five scenarios we've shown.
-Considering that these short, broad, and hand-written text conditions are distinct from the text conditions in the training dataset, we've concluded that our model is able to learn the general relation between natural language and molecules.
+We found that LMDol can generate molecules with high validity that follow the various levels of input conditions for specific atoms(a), compound class(b), molecular substructure(c), functional groups(d), and substance names(e).
+The validity was calculated by the number of valid SMILES over 1,000 generated samples, above 0.9 for most scenarios we tested.
+Considering that these short, broad, and hand-written text conditions are distinct from the text conditions in the training dataset, we've concluded that our model is able to learn the general relation between natural language and molecules. \add{We conducted quantitative analyses on the case studies and} additional examples with hand-written prompts, which can be found in Appendix~\ref{appendix_t2m}.